What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Quantum conditional expectation and variance via minimization

 which implies, since $\hat{\rho} \in D_{\hat{Y}}$, that $C_{\hat{\rho}}=0$, \textit{i.e.} $\Econd^{\ell}(\hat{X})=\mathbb{E}^{\ell}_{\hat{\rho}}(\hat{X}|\hat{Y})$. \end{proof}

+It is legitimate to ask if one can define a conditional expectation which satisfies both the left- and right-pullout properties \eqref{eq:left invariance} and \eqref{eq:right invariance}.
+This has been done in the context of von Neumann algebras in~\cite{umegaki1954}.
+In Appendix~\ref{app:vonNeumann}, we briefly explain the link between that approach and ours.

 The conditional expectation of $\hat{X}$ knowing $\hat{Y}$ is defined only for states $\hat{\rho} \in D_{\hat{Y}}$, to avoid dividing by $0$.
 As we now prove in the following Lemma, this condition on the state $\hat{\rho}$ is not too restrictive, as the set $D_{\hat{Y}}$ is, in a topological sense, a large set (it is dense in the set of all density matrices). \begin{lemma} Let $\hat{Y}$ be a self-adjoint operator on $\mathcal{H}$.
-Then the set
+Then $D_{\hat Y}$, defined in Eq.~\eqref{eq:DYdef} is dense in $D(\mathcal{H})$ (for any norm topology). \end{lemma}